ltoscano/note-voyeur/README.md

 # Note Voyeur

-A Python application that reads and analyzes notes from the macOS Notes app using AppleScript.
+A Python application that reads and analyzes notes from the macOS Notes app using AppleScript, with AI-powered content analysis capabilities.

 ## Features

+### Core Features
 - Read the latest notes from macOS Notes app
 - Display notes in structured format with metadata
 - Export notes to JSON format
+- Advanced filtering by date ranges and content tags
+- Mark notes with special tags for tracking
 - Limit number of notes to read (default: 5)
 - Timeout protection to prevent hanging

+### AI Analysis Features ✨ NEW!
+- **AI-powered concept extraction** using OpenAI GPT-4
+- **Automatic link detection** and content analysis
+- **Content summarization** from web links using MarkItDown
+- **Structured analysis output** with concepts, links, and explanations

 ## Requirements

 - macOS (required for Notes app integration)
-- Python 3.6+
+- Python 3.10+ (required for MarkItDown library)
 - Access to macOS Notes app
+- OpenAI API key (for AI analysis features)

 ## Security Settings for macOS